dani-gonzalez-muela/Quantitative-Finance/1. Stochastic Volatility Modelling/README.md

 # Stochastic Modelling and Numerical Methods in Finance: SABR and Heston

 ## Project Focus
-This research project centers on option pricing in financial mathematics, specifically studying two stochastic volatility models—**SABR** and **Heston**—and applying advanced numerical techniques to price vanilla options efficiently and accurately.
+The thesis centers on option pricing in financial mathematics, specifically studying two stochastic volatility models (**SABR** and **Heston**) and applying advanced numerical techniques to price vanilla options efficiently and accurately.
+The project was carried out jointly between **Pompeu Fabra University** and **CaixaBank**, combining academic research with practical financial applications.
 ---

 ## Key Components